pelithne/aks-secure-baseline/12-workload-prerequisites.md

 ### Steps

-1. Give your user permissions to import certificates.
+1. Give your user permissions to import certificates into Key Vault.

    TODO: Can this be done via role assignment instead of policy.
 I know we have policy in the ARM template, not sure if you can "mix and match..."